Far North Queensland

 Day 7: Critters, Craters & Scenic Vistas

 Traverse the Atherton Tablelands and see playful Platypus, dancing Brolgas, cute Tree Kangaroos and nocturnal birds and animals.
 Enjoy a boat cruise on an ancient crater lake, fringed by waterfalls and forests that host giant trees like the Twin Kauri Trees, the Cathedral and Curtain Fig Trees and the Giant Red Cedar Tree.
 Travel through an amazing range of farmed produce and walk on ancient trails through lush rainforest.

 Day 8: Waterfalls and Wonderlands

-Experience the dreamworld of Paronella Park’s castle in the rainforest before meandering through stunning scenery to Mission Beach.
-A boat ride will take you to explore, walk and swim the sandy coves of the beautiful Dunk and Bedarra Islands before returning to the mainland to dine and sleep in accommodation embedded in the rainforest with beachfront access
+A short boat ride will enable you to explore, walk the jungles paths and swim the sandy coves of Dunk and Bedarra Islands before returning to Mission Beach to dine and sleep in an eco-lodge in rainforest on the beachfront.

 An early morning rainforest walk will be followed by a full day on the spectacular Outer Great Barrier Reef.
 Snorkel and scuba diving at two separate world class locations that offer some of the healthiest coral and teeming fish life on the Queensland Coast.
 It will be a fun filled day in an aquatic wonderland.
 Back on the mainland enjoy a beach stroll at sunset and dinner amongst the rainforest.